DavontaData/diabetes-readmission-risk-prediction/README.md

 ## Study Objective

-The objective of this study was to identify demographic, clinical, and healthcare utilization factors associated with 30-day readmission among diabetic inpatient encounters withemergency admission and develop a machine-learning-ready dataset for predictive modeling.
+The objective of this study was to identify demographic, clinical, and healthcare utilization factors associated with 30-day readmission among diabetic inpatient encounters with emergency admission and develop a machine-learning-ready dataset for predictive modeling.

 The goal was to analyze demographic, clinical, and healthcare utilization characteristics associated with readmission risk and construct a machine-learning-ready dataset for predictive modeling.